francescagiada/reconstruction-based-auditing-cxr/README.md

-distributed via PhysioNet under a Data Use Agreement (DUA). **No patient data is included in this repository.** Access to MIMIC-CXR requires completing PhysioNet's credentialing process and DUA; once obtained, the scripts here expect the CSV/image layout described in each stage's folder (see the placeholder paths in each script — replace with your local data location).
+distributed via PhysioNet under a Data Use Agreement (DUA). **No patient data is included in this repository.** Access to MIMIC-CXR requires completing PhysioNet's credentialing process and DUA; once obtained, the scripts here expect the CSV/image layout described in each stage's folder (see the placeholder paths in each script and replace with your local data location).

 ## Environment